NIVANorge/MobiView/README.md

 ### Needed improvements (TODO list):
-- Settings should remember sizing of window and subview.
 - Allow opening separate windows with multiple plots side by side (with locked x-axises)
 - Possibly organize equations and inputs in a way that makes it faster to look up the one you want.
 - Equation search similar to parameter search?